Cockles

 AVON ESTUARY

 Given the designation of the Devon Avon MCZ and anecdotal reports of cockle beds on the estuary, D&S IFCA aimed to establish a baseline of cockle stocks on the estuary in 2020.
 Three locations were surveyed, including along the shore below Bantham Village, Cockleridge and Villa Crusoe (Figure 3).
-Only 8 cockles were found in total (7 at Cockleridge and 1 at Bantham) so no analyses were completed in 2020.
+Only 8 cockles were found in total, so no analyses were completed in 2020.
 D&S IFCA officers liaised with some hand gatherers collecting cockles for personal consumption, who reported that they had not found many cockles in the estuary and there seem to be less now than previously recorded.
+Due to the apparent lack of cockles present in the Devon Avon Estuary, surveys have not been undertaken since the initial visit in 2020.